-NOTE When using location properties in a report template, you need to add LOCATION_BREAKDOWN_STRUCTURE to the property name, for example, LOCATION_BREAKDOWN_STRUCTURE.LBS_FLOOR.
+NOTE When using location properties in a report template, you need to add LOCATION_BREAKDOWN_STRUCTURE to the property name, for example, LOCATION BREAKDOWN STRUCTURE.LBS FLOOR.

-Categories in Organizer (page 35) Synchronize Organizer with the model (page 60)
+Synchronize Organizer with the model (page 60)

 1.9 Export a category from Organizer

 You can export categories from Organizer to an xml format file and use the exported categories in other models.
 You can export the selected categories, or all location categories, custom categories, and property categories at a time.
 Organizer creates only one .category export file even if you export more than one category at a time.
 By exporting categories you can ensure that you have back-up copies of the categories you have created.